 We got done with our time for fun and now it was time to work, so I guess this was time to know who can I recruit to be my follower.

-I asked Tanya, how many succubi are in this circle of hell?
+I asked Tanya, “how many succubi are in this circle of hell?”

 She replied, “there are tons available, incubus and succubus as well, it’s up to you to decide which ones can join your entourage.
 Be aware that the incubus, the male demons can be more challenging to tame as they are accustomed to be in charge during their sexual explorations.”
-“Mostly they attack regular women during their sleep so for a Demonica should be different, I do believe they will be more respectful towards your position in here.”
+“Mostly they attack regular women during their sleep so for a Demonica should be different, I do believe they will be more respectful toward your position in here.”

 I was more confident with her by my side so we departed together to the inner parts of the second circle of hell.
-We started entering a maze which walls were covered in flames but it wasn’t hazardous in any way to us, we kept going in, somehow the incubus has developed an appetite for… themselves, probably in the absence of human victims.
+We started entering a maze which walls were covered in flames but it wasn’t hazardous in any way to us, we kept going in, somehow the incubus has developed an appetite for . . . themselves, probably in the absence of human victims.

 The more we entered the maze we could see some of them, touching each other and some even having sex between them, from Tanya’s face I could tell that she hadn’t seen anything like it and she was clearly conniving but it wasn’t in her place to judge, at the end, just as her they were all sex demons.